wcweb/stupid/README.md

 stupid
 ======

-jquery plugin for determine what  (s,t)  happend  in some durationsof the video with player( jwplayer).
+jquery plugin for determine what  (s,t)  happen in some durations of the video with player( jwplayer).
 <p> this plugin is only use for student-teacher behave analysis.</p>

  >  ```  <script>